 When Java turned 20, Elliot Rusty Harold, author of two Java textbooks, wrote a celebratory birthday article for Java, just as I’m doing.
 It’s titled: Java at 20: How it changed programming forever and I highly recommend you give it a read.
 Here are a few things I gathered from reading it.

 Before Java, the idea that you could write a program, compile it, and have it run on any computer was unheard of.
 But Java changed the game.
 This is what set Java apart from its predecessor, C++.
 Since then, yes, other platform-independent languages have sprouted up as a result of Java’s influence.
-That said, Java stills reigns supreme, or at least as a top contender in the programming language arena and will for some time yet.
+That said, Java still reigns supreme, or at least as a top contender in the programming language arena, and will for some time yet.

 Since its ‘creation’ in 1995, Java has had many improvements.
 In addition to being platform-independent, Java also has an automatic garbage-collection feature, strong static type-checking at compile-time, primitive types and control structures and so much more.
 Java is a general-purpose language that outperforms most other languages.